• /

 🔹 Relieve pain

-It’s safe, quick, and many women notice a difference after just one or two sessions!
+Importantly, this treatment is safe and quick.
+In addition, many women notice a difference after just one or two sessions.

 📚 And the science backs it up:

 👉 A 2017 study in the Journal of Physiotherapy found that therapeutic ultrasound significantly reduced pain, tenderness, and breast hardness in women with mastitis.
-Even inflammatory markers in breast milk were reduced after treatment.
+In addition, inflammatory markers in breast milk were reduced after treatment.

 👉 Another 2015 study in Breastfeeding Medicine showed women who received therapeutic ultrasound had faster symptom resolution than those who only received standard care (like antibiotics and rest).
 These women received five sessions over five days, and their results were impressive: less swelling, reduced pain, and quicker recovery.

-💡 At Uplift, we personalise your treatment, so you may not need five sessions—but you’ll always be seen within 24 hours so we can start helping you feel better fast.
+💡 At Uplift, we personalise your treatment, so you may not need five sessions.
+Importantly, you’ll always be seen within 24 hours so we can start helping you feel better fast.

 Breast Massage: Gentle, Targeted, Effective

 Massage is a much-underused but incredibly helpful strategy for mastitis.
-But not just any massage—breast tissue is delicate, and it needs to be handled with care.
-We provide gentle, specialised massage that supports:
+However, not just any massage will do—breast tissue is delicate, and it needs to be handled with care.
+We provide gentle, specialised massage that plays an important role in mastitis treatment, supporting:

 💆 Milk drainage